openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 This specification defines new client metadata parameters according to [@!RFC7591].

-#### Trust Frameworks
+#### Trust Methods

-RPs indicate the types of trust framework that they support using the `trust_frameworks` parameter.
+RPs indicate the types of trust methods that they support using the `trust_methods_supported` parameter.

 These are hints to the reader (software) of the metadata informing it how to programmatically determine if the RP can be trusted.
-If the reader understands the trust framework type, then it knows how to programmatically determine if the RP is a member of the identified trust domain by using the method(s) particular to the trust framework type.
-If the reader does not understand the trust framework type, then it does not know how to programmatically determine if the RP can be trusted.
+If the reader understands (one of) the trust method(s), then it knows how to programmatically determine if the RP can be trusted by using the technique particular to the identified trust method.
+If the reader does not understand the trust method, then it does not know how to programmatically determine if the RP can be trusted.

-   * `trust_frameworks`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key is a URI that unambiguously identifies one type of trust framework that the RP supports, for example, https://openid.net/specs/openid-connect-federation-1_0.html or https://train.trust-scheme.de/info.
-The precise contents of this JSON object are determined by the trust framework itself.
+   * `trust_methods_supported`: REQUIRED.
+A JSON object containing a list of key value pairs, where the key is a URI that unambiguously identifies one type of trust method that the RP supports, for example, urn:ietf:params:oauth:federation or https://train.trust-scheme.de/info.
+The precise contents of this JSON object are determined by the trust method itself.

 The following is a non-normative example of the metadata for an RP that says it is a member of two TRAIN trust schemes

 ```
 {
- "trust_frameworks": {
+ "trust_methods_supported": [{
     "https://train.trust-scheme.de/info": {
     "info": "https://dl.gi.de/bitstream/handle/20.500.12116/38702/proceedings-02.pdf",
     "trustScheme": ["example.tso.com ","ssi.company.uk "]
      }
-  }
+  }]
 }
 ```